-Annual Report Pursuant to Section 13 or 15(d) For the fiscal ecember 31, 2020 ☐ Transition Report Pursuant to Section 13 or 15 ecurities Exchange Act of 1934 er: 001-15369 CE CORPORATION ecified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 68-00706 (IRS Employer Ident 4700 Lyons Technology Parkway Coconut Creek (Address of principal executive offices) Florida 33073 (Zip Cod e) ng area code (561) 349-9989 Section 12(b) of the Act: Title of Each Class Trading Syml ool Name of exchan nge on which registered Indicate by check mark if the registrant is a well-known seasor.
-Indicate by check mark if the registrant is not required to file.
-Indicate by check mark whether the registrant (1) has filed all of 1934 during the preceding 12 months (or for such shorter period such filing requirements for the past 90 days.
-Yes IN NO INDICATE reports pursual reports required that the registed electronically preceding 12 erated filer, ar ant to Section 13 or Section 15(d) of the red to be filed by Section 13 or 15(d) of strant was required to file such reports), a every Interactive Data File required to b months (or for such shorter period that the accelerated filer, a non-accelerated filer Act.
-Yes \(\subseteq \text{No } \(\mathbb{Z} \) the Securities Exchange Act and (2) has been subject to e submitted pursuant to the registrant was required to c, a smaller reporting Large Accelerated Filer Non-Accelerated Filer Accelerated Filer Smaller Reporting Company Emerging Growth Company X If an emerging growth company, indicate by check mark if the any new or revised financial accounting standards provided pursua - on period for complying with Indicate by check mark whether the registrant has filed a reporternal control over financial reporting under Section 404(b) of the hat prepared or issued its audit report.
-Indicate by check mark whether the registrant is a shell comp any (as define ed in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 The aggregate market value of voting stock held by non-affile completed second fiscal quarter (June 30, 2020) was approximatel the NASDAQ Stock Market). - - - The number of shares of the registrant's Common Stock outs tanding as of March 10, 2021 was 5,997,543.
+Pursuant to Section 13 or 15(d) of For the fiscal y ities Exchange Act of 1934 ecember 31, 2022 ☐ Transition Repo rt Pursuant to Section 13 or 15(Commissio curities Exchange Act of 1934 er: 001-15369 WILLIS LEASE F INANC CE CORPORATION (Exact name of re gistrant as sp ecified in its charter) Delaware 68-007 0656 (State or other jurisdic tion of incorporation or organization) (IRS Employer Ide entification No.) 4700 Lyons Technolog (Address y Parkway Coconut Creek of principal executive offices) Florida 3307 (Zip Co - ng area code (561) 349-9989 Securities registered pursuant to S ection 12(b) of the Act: Title of Each Trading Symb nange on which registered Common Stock, \$0.01 p - WLFC aq Global Market ion 12(g) of the Act: None. - if the registrant is a well-known seaso • if the registrant is not required to file of 1934 during the preceding whether the registrant (1) has filed all 12 months (or for such shorter period he past 90 days.
+Yes \boxtimes No \square whether the registrant has submitted e $\S 232.405$ of this chapter) during the $ \square $ to $ \square $ company, or an emerging gro whether the registrant is a large accele wth company.
+See the definitions of " in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer Accelerated Filer \boxtimes Non-Accelerated Filer Smaller Reporting Company Emerging Growth Company ompany, indicate by check mark if the accounting standards provided pursua sition period for complying with whether the registrant has filed a report reporting under Section 404(b) of the lit report. ⊠ d pursuant to Section 12(b) of the Act he correction of an error to previously tements of the registrant whether any of those error corrections y of the registrant's executive officers Indicate by check mark whether the registrant is a shell compa any (as define ed in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ alue of voting stock held by non-affiliater (June 30, 2022) was approximately

+The number of shares of the registrant's Common Stock outstanding as of March 7, 2023 was 6,124,884.